doboszmarzena/JetBrains-Academy---python/README.md

 **Stage 5/6 Print the actual exchange rates for USD and EUR using a 3rd party service.**
 **Stage 6/6 Pick two currencies and find their actual exchange rates.
 Learn how to use cache to store the information about hundreds of currencies.**

-  ## 10. The Tenth Project: Arithmetic Exam Application
+ ## 10. Arithmetic Exam Application

 ##### About
 Many people are fond of interactive learning.
 In this project, you will learn how to write an application that can facilitate solving arithmetic operations in a quick manner.
 The application will generate a mathematical expression for a user to solve.
 Implement various levels of difficulty and let the application save the results and show the progress of learning.